arangodb/docs-hugo/site/content/3.12/arangograph/monitoring-and-metrics.md

 ![ArangoGraph Monitoring tab](../../images/arangograph-monitoring-tab.png)

-## Build-in monitoring and metrics
+## Built-in monitoring and metrics

 ### In the **Servers** section

-The **Servers** section offers an overview of the DBServers, Coordinators, and Agents used in your deployment.
+The **Servers** section offers an overview of the DB-Servers, Coordinators, and Agents used in your deployment.
 It provides essential details such as each server's ID and type, the running ArangoDB version, as well as their memory, CPU, and disk usage.